Mr Chun Yeung (Gabriel) Lee is currently a Doctoral student in Education with a specialisation in mathematics education and teacher education.

 Gabriel previously completed his Master’s Degree of Education and Postgraduate Diploma in Education at The Education University of Hong Kong, and obtained his BSc in mathematics (minoring in Social Science) from The Hong Kong University of Science and Technology.
 He is the first recipient of the EdUHK’s Scholarship for Academic Excellence (Doctoral Programme).

 Prior to joining the Department of Education, Gabriel has worked as a mathematics teacher at secondary schools in Hong Kong for five years.
 ‘Why do I learn mathematics?
 I don’t think, except arithmetic operations, mathematics has any meaning to me!’
 This comment, by Gabriel’s former students, exemplifies Hong Kong students’ question about learning mathematics.
 In his experience, Gabriel realised the importance of learning mathematics (probably other subjects) with meanings.
 He then became interested in teaching and learning mathematical proof and history of mathematics, which he thinks they could be an answer to the question.

-His DPhil research focuses on preservice teachers’ beliefs and other affective aspects concerning the learning and teaching of mathematical proofs.
+His Doctoral research focuses on preservice teachers’ beliefs and other affective aspects concerning the learning and teaching of mathematical proofs.
 He developed workshops that promote preservice teachers’ productive beliefs and affect concerning the learning and teaching of proof and proving in school mathematics.